facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 This enables users willing to invest a bit more time on **customizations** to build sites that **look different** from others.

+<TweetQuote url="https://twitter.com/hung_dev/status/1546918275065741312" handle="hung_dev" name="
+Hung Viet Nguyen" job="Creator of JestPreview">I love Docusaurus Swizzling feature.
+It’s opinionated and flexible at the same time.
+This is super cool since a framework usually needs to sacrifice for one for the other.</TweetQuote>

 TODO better display

 <table>